XXjcontiniXX/The-Great-Wall-of-Santa-Cruz/asgn7/README.md

   `-v`             Print compression statistics.
   `-i` infile      Input file to decompress.
   `-o` outfile     Output of decompressed data.

+##File list
+1. encode.c: This file contains my implementation of the Huffman encoder.

+2. decode.c: This file contains my implementation of the Huffman decoder.

+3. defines.h: This file contains macro definitions used throughout the assignment.

+4. header.h: This file contains the struct definition for a file header.

+5. node.h: This file contains the node ADT interface.

+6. node.c: This file contains my implementation of the node ADT.

+7. pq.h: This file contains the priority queue ADT interface.

+8. pq.c: This file contains my implementation of the priority queue ADT.

+9. code.h: This file contains the code ADT interface.

+10. code.c: This file contains my implementation of the code ADT.

+11. io.h: This file contains the I/O module interface.

+12. io.c: This file contains my implementation of the I/O module.

+13. stack.h: This file contains the stack ADT interface.

+14. stack.c: This file contains your implementation of the stack ADT.

 ### Final notes
 The decode function will not attempt to decode a file unless the correct identification number 0xBEEFBBAD is explicitly delclared within the first four bytes of the file to be decoded.
 #### Happy compressing!